Why Tracking Matters (And When It Doesn't)

 - That special November energy

 What's happening now: Writers are continuing the November 50k challenge informally through Discord servers, Reddit groups, and local writing communities.
 But without the official website, there's no centralized tracking system.
-That's where tools like Authorlytica come in, providing the progress tracking and accountability that the official site used to offer.
+Authorlytica handles the progress-tracking side.
+It won't replace the community, but it covers the word count and streak mechanics the NaNoWriMo site used to provide.

 5. Habitica